 There are many additional symptoms associated with cystic fibrosis that people might not be aware of.
 Find out about the lesser-known symptoms of CF and how to recognise them.

 People with cystic fibrosis (CF) face many symptoms as a result of the condition and the medications required to treat it.
 Many of those symptoms affect the lungs, digestive system, bones, liver and fertility.
-However, there are also lesser-known symptoms affecting other parts of the body to look out for, which you can read about on this page, such as:
+However, there are also lesser-known symptoms affecting other parts of the body to look out for.

 People with cystic fibrosis often require a substantial amount of aminoglycoside antibiotics, putting them at risk of nephrotoxicity and ototoxicity, or toxicity to kidneys and hearing.
 Aminoglycosides, which are broad-spectrum antibacterial antibiotics such as tobramycin, are used extensively in the treatment of many bacterial infections.